Current Caribbean Newspaper Digitization Library (CNDL) Digitization Queue

 The Caribbean Newspaper Imaging Project was a series of demonstration projects, both funded by the Andrew W. Mellon Foundation and the University of Florida Libraries.
 These projects occurred as two distinct phases:

-Imaging and Indexing Model.
+Phase One: Imaging and Indexing Model.

 A feasibility studies for imaging and indexing.
 The imaging study examined the efficacy of digitizing microfilms produced in advance of current preservation microfilming standards.
 It also examined the use of off-the-shelf microfilm-projection scanning, as well as associated costs, benefits and drawbacks.
 The indexing study examined indexing procedures, application of controlled terminology, and the costs associated with multi-lingual term assignments by human readers.

-OCR Gateway to Indexing.
+Phase Two: OCR Gateway to Indexing.

 A feasibility study on the application of Optical Character Recognition (OCR).
 In its current state, the Project is undergoing technological renovation, that is migration from CD-ROM to Internet delivery.
 At the same time, the Project is developing plans for additional content.